archethic-foundation/libjs/README.md

 Add the contract in the `data.contract` section of the transaction

 - `contract` is an object with following keys:
-  - `bytescode` Uint8Array of the compiled wasm code compressed using zip
+  - `bytecode` Uint8Array of the compiled wasm code compressed using zip
   - `manifest` the manifest of the contrat containing actions and functions spec

 ```js